 Most respondents expect to implement new systems or to change existing systems to operationalize the new standards and to centralize and automate actuarial modeling systems.
 One of the most significant system challenges that insurers are facing for the first time is operationalizing Contractual Service Margin (CSM).
 Almost 6 out of 10 respondents have not yet decided if they would buy or build their CSM calculator, but this is an important decision underpinning the target finance architecture and needs to be made soon to meet made deadlines.

 For companies yet to commence their analysis, our systematic approach in the publication can be useful as it illustrates the typical layers of an insurer's finance and actuarial systems and the impact of IFRS 17 on each layer of the systems.

-Despite the scale of the challenges in implementing the new standards, two-thirds of companies are keen to seize the opportunity to transform their business in terms of systems modernisation (47 percent), process optimisation (45 percent) and actuarial transformation (45 percent).
-However, companies that are behind in their implementation efforts may soon realise they are running out of time and no longer have the scope to address operational challenges and hence reduce the potential benefits of their investments.
+Despite the scale of the challenges in implementing the new standards, two-thirds of companies are keen to seize the opportunity to transform their business in terms of systems modernization (47 percent), process optimization (45 percent) and actuarial transformation (45 percent).
+However, companies that are behind in their implementation efforts may soon realize they are running out of time and no longer have the scope to address operational challenges and hence reduce the potential benefits of their investments.

 Our survey further shows that the extent of uncertainty is significant among insurer, citing the following conceptual challenges in implementing IFRS 17: determining the appropriate level of aggregation/onerous contracts, identifying data requirements including their granularity, difficulties with historical data, and transition including the impact on opening equity.

 The number and complexity of the conceptual challenges are compounded by the extent of the business impacts that out respondents report, such as product design and pricing, cost allocation, investment policy and risk management.